rjsuess14/ResearchApp/README.md

 ## Overview

-This equity research app is a comprehensive Streamlit-based web application designed to help users quickly analyze company data, news, and macroeconomic indicators.
-This tool provides a user-friendly interface for accessing and visualizing financial information, price history and various performance metrics.
+This tool is a comprehensive Streamlit-based web application designed to help users quickly analyze company data, news, and macroeconomic indicators for publically listed equities.
+The app provides a user-friendly interface for accessing and visualizing financial information, price history and various performance metrics.

 ## Features